Five years ago.

 "That's fucked up," Sydney said.
 "I hope you said something."

 "She didn't," Julie said, "but my fourteen-year-old skinny ass had a thing or two to say about it.
-Long story short, by the time I got through with that bitch, both of us got kicked out, and we've been pals ever since.
+By the time I got through with that bitch, both of us got kicked out.
+We've been pals ever since.
 Krysta, as you can see, still hasn't gotten over it."
 Krysta did not look up from her book, though she did shake her head dismissively.

-"Well, I still think that look of yours needs work, but I'll drop it for now.
+"Well, I still think that look of yours needs work, but I'll drop it.
 In the meantime, I've got a look of my own to cultivate."
-Sydney stood up, faced towards them, and straightened her sunglasses.
-She held her phone in front of her and took a variety of selfies with the beach behind her, before handing the camera to Krysta, who snapped a few more.
+Sydney stood, faced Krysta and Julie, and straightened her sunglasses.
+She held her phone up and took a series of selfies with the beach behind her.
+Then she handed the camera to Krysta and posed while Krysta snapped several more shots.

 "Instagram," Krysta said flatly, handing the phone back to Julie.
 "It is a new photo-based social network for narcissists.
 How have you not heard of it?"